 In licensed dispensaries.
 Purchasers must show their ID.
 And they may not consume the pot until they get home.

-On the drive home, the marijuana must remain in a sealed container.
+On the drive home, the weed must remain in a sealed container.
 Ideally it should also be out of view in the trunk or glove compartment.
 Neither drivers nor passengers may consume pot in a vehicle.

-Most dispensaries are in Las Vegas, Henderson, and Reno.
+Most marijuana dispensaries are in Las Vegas, Henderson, and Reno.
 A county’s population determines the number of dispensaries it can license.